Raigyo/ngrx-course/README.md

 It extends the observer pattern to support sequences of data and/or events and adds operators that allow you to compose sequences together declaratively while abstracting away concerns about things like low-level threading, synchronization, thread-safety, concurrent data structures, and non-blocking I/O.

+In this application, the store helps to manage states for:

+- Authentication
+- Local storage for session (side effect)

 ## To Run the Development Backend Server

 We can start the sample application backend with the following command: